Cumnock, North Carolina

 Cumnock, formerly known as Egypt, is an unincorporated community in northwestern Lee County, North Carolina, United States.
 It lies on Cumnock Road, about a mile north of U.S. Route 421.

 Endor Iron Furnace is located near the community.
 It was listed on the National Register of Historic Places in 1974.
 The Deep River Camelback Truss Bridge was listed in 1995.

 History

-Egypt (now Cumnock) was the site of the Egypt Coal Mine which operated between 1855 and 1928.